kaki123/faceMatch/README.md

 # faceMatch
 # Phase 2
 # # faceMatch
-# Task to be done in front :
+# Task to be done in frontend :
   1) Create category selection menu

 # Task to be done in backend :